 - National levels for all youth in the U.S. dropped 25%, in Hennepin County that drop was 54%

-- National levels for A-A. youth dropped 22%, in Hennepin County, the drop was 53%
+- National levels for African American youth dropped 22%, in Hennepin County, the drop was 53%

 From 2014 to 2017

-- National all youth dropped 8%, which matched the A.-A. drop, nation-wide.
+- National all youth dropped 8%, which matched the African American youth drop, nation-wide.

 - Promoting and enhancing community safety through a lens of recognizing, and investing in the strengths of youth, their families and their communities, while ensuring access to resources and opportunities;

-The Youth Justice Council is chaired by representatives from the Humphrey Institute, Juvenile Court (Kappelhoff), and a Juvenile Probation manager.
+The Youth Justice Council is chaired by representatives from the Humphrey Institute (Dr. Brittany Lewis), Juvenile Court (Judge Kappelhoff), and the Juvenile Probation Manger (Jerald Moore).

 The executive steering committee consists of representatives from HCAO, the Public Defender’s Office, a Community Representative, Juvenile Probation, DOCCR Administration, District Court, Human Services, Sub-Committee Chairs and Juvenile Facilities.